uniwswap/uniwens-docs/dapp-developer-guide/lns-as-nft.md

 // { domains: [ { labelName: 'vitalik' } ] }
 ```

-If you prefer not to rely on a third party like TheGraph, the team open-sourced [ens-rainbow](https://github.com/graphprotocol/ens-rainbow) containing a link to the original dataset (6GB with 133 million entities) so that you can host your own ENS name decoding service.
+If you prefer not to rely on a third party like TheGraph, the team open-sourced [ens-rainbow](https://github.com/graphprotocol/ens-rainbow) containing a link to the original dataset (6GB with 133 million entities) so that you can host your own LNS name decoding service.

 ## Turning subdomain into NFT

-Currently, all the subdomains nor non `.eth` domains are not NFT, unless the domain registrar itself supports NFT such as (`dcl.eth`, and `.kred`).
+Currently, all the subdomains nor non `.bch` domains are not NFT, unless the domain registrar itself supports NFT such as (`dcl.bch`, and `.kred`).
 If you want to turn all subdomains which you own, you have to create a registrar

 1. Create a registrar contract as ERC721 compliant
-2. Set ENS registry address (mostly when you deploy the registrar)
+2. Set LNS registry address (mostly when you deploy the registrar)
 3. Create `register` function which calls `registry.setSubnodeOwner` then mint the token making the subdomain label hash as tokenId

 ```